gcolon75/cse15l-lab-reports/LabReport3.md

 This command will search for the word put in ```[search]``` (do not include brackets) in a case-insensitive manner in the file and return all the lines that match.
 ### Example 1
 ![Image](2.1.JPG)

-In this example, we search for the word "i" in the file 1468-6708-3-1.txt and it counts how many lines it appears in a line.
+In this example, we search for the word "i" in the file 1468-6708-3-1.txt and it returns the lines it appears in a line.
 In this case it appears in 6 lines.

 ### Example 2
 ![Image](2.2.JPG)

-In this example, we search for the word "i" in the file 1468-6708-3-10.txt and it counts how many lines it appears in.
+In this example, we search for the word "i" in the file 1468-6708-3-10.txt and it returns the lines it appears in.
 In this case it appears in many lines and returns all of those lines.

 ## 3 ```grep -v  "[search]" [path and file]```
 This command will search for all lines in the file that do not contain the word in ```[search]``` (do not include brackets).
 ### Example 1
 ![Image](3.1.JPG)

+In this example, we search for the word "i" in the file 1468-6708-3-10.txt and it returns the lines that do not contain "i".
+In this case it does not appear in many lines and returns all of those lines.
 ### Example 2
 ![Image](3.2.JPG)
+In this example, we search for the word "i" in the file 1468-6708-3-10.txt and it returns the lines that do not contain "a".
+In this case it does not appear in many lines and returns all of those lines.

 ## 4 ```grep -v"[search]" [path]/*```
 This command will search for all lines in all the files inside the technical directory that do not contain the word in
 ```[search]``` (do not include brackets) and return them along with the filenames.
 ### Example 1
 ![Image](4.1.JPG)

+In this example, we search for the word "braid" in the file all the files in biomed and it returns the lines and files that do not contain "braid".
+In this case it does not appear in many lines and returns all of those lines.
 ### Example 2
 ![Image](4.2.JPG)
+In this example, we search for the word "braid" in the file all the files in plos and it returns the lines and files that do not contain "braid".
+In this case it does not appear in many lines and returns all of those lines.